 - There is insufficient evidence that you committed a sex crime

 - The charges are based on unreliable witness statements

-Challenging Sex Offense Allegations
+Challenging Sex Offense Allegations in Ohio

 Challenging sex crime allegations is never easy.
 When you have been accused of a sex offense, you must present a compelling defense if you hope to avoid the penalties of a conviction.
 Here are some common defenses used in sex crime cases in Cincinnati:

 Many individuals accused of sex crimes have been mistaken for someone else.
 If you are facing sex crime charges and you are innocent of the crime, we will strive to prove the police arrested the wrong person or the accuser mistook you for someone else.

 One of the strongest ways to prove that the prosecution has charged the wrong individual is to show you were in another place when the crime occurred.
 We can establish your alibi through your testimony, eyewitnesses, surveillance camera footage, GPS data, and Internet data.

 You could not be convicted of a sex crime against another adult if you had consent.
 If you reasonably believed the other person’s affirmative words or actions that you had consent to behave as you did, then we will provide evidence of this permission in court.

 Consent can be a strong defense; however, it can also become a ‘he-said-she-said’ issue in court.
 While this may be one important aspect of the defense, we will also investigate other areas of the case to increase the chance of an acquittal.

 You likely know from the news that many sex offense cases hinge on DNA evidence.
 However, DNA evidence is not as black and white as newscasters make it seem.
 Whether or not semen or another sample matches your DNA is a matter of percentages – and it is not always 100%.
 We understand the complexities of DNA evidence and will provide expert evidence as to why DNA evidence is not yours.